docs

 | Primary care / family medicine | 8–12% | Coding specificity errors, eligibility gaps, timely filing on secondary claims | MGMA 2024 Cost and Revenue Report; Experian 2025 |

-A few observations worth making explicit.
-Behavioral health's 20 to 30 percent range is not primarily a coding problem — it is an authorization and medical-necessity documentation problem.
-Payers have historically applied tighter medical-necessity standards to mental health claims than to comparable physical health claims despite MHPAEA parity requirements, and the Department of Labor found violations in approximately 74 percent of health plans audited between 2022 and 2024 on this basis.
-That denial pattern requires a different operational response than a chiropractic modifier error.
+Behavioral health's 20 to 30 percent range is not primarily a coding problem.
+It is an authorization and medical-necessity documentation problem.
+Payers have historically held mental health claims to tighter medical-necessity standards than comparable physical health claims despite MHPAEA parity requirements, and the Department of Labor found violations in approximately 74 percent of health plans audited between 2022 and 2024 on this basis.
+That pattern needs a different operational response than a chiropractic modifier error.
 See the behavioral health billing companies guide for the full specialty context.

-Chiropractic and PT sit in similar but distinct denial territory.
-Both face Medicare modifier logic that is unforgiving — one missing AT on a Medicare chiropractic claim causes automatic denial; one missing KX once a patient crosses the $2,480 therapy cap threshold does the same for PT.
-The OIG has found that 82 percent of Medicare chiropractic payments reviewed were disallowed, almost entirely because maintenance visits were billed as active treatment.
-That audit finding reflects a systemic documentation and modifier management gap, not an edge case.
+Chiropractic and PT sit in adjacent but distinct denial territory.
+Both face unforgiving Medicare modifier logic: one missing AT on a Medicare chiropractic claim is an automatic denial, and one missing KX once a patient crosses the $2,480 therapy cap does the same for PT.
+The OIG found 82 percent of Medicare chiropractic payments reviewed were disallowed, almost entirely because maintenance visits were billed as active treatment.
+That is a systemic documentation and modifier gap, not an edge case.
 See the chiropractic and PT billing companies guide for the modifier detail.

-Anesthesia denial rates are highly bimodal.
+Anesthesia denial rates are bimodal.
 Practices using specialized anesthesia billing services often report sub-2 percent denial ratios because the ASA formula, concurrency modifier logic, and time-unit verification are handled correctly from submission.
-Practices using generalist billing software or non-specialist billing companies land in the 12 to 18 percent range because the formula and modifier interactions are complex enough that systematic errors compound across every claim.
+Practices on generalist software or non-specialist billing companies land at 12 to 18 percent because the formula and modifier interactions are complex enough that systematic errors compound across every claim.
 See the anesthesia billing companies guide.

 Podiatry's exposure clusters around the Medicare routine foot care exclusion.
-The Q7, Q8, and Q9 modifiers convert a non-covered nail trimming service into a covered one when the patient has documented systemic conditions — but only if the documentation substantiates the modifier.
-HST Pathways reported that podiatry ASC claim denial rates ran around 16 to 17 percent in 2024 data, sitting persistently above the all-specialty average.
+The Q7, Q8, and Q9 modifiers convert a non-covered nail trimming service into a covered one when the patient has documented systemic conditions, but only if the documentation substantiates the modifier.
+HST Pathways reported podiatry ASC claim denial rates around 16 to 17 percent in 2024 data, persistently above the all-specialty average.
 See the podiatry billing companies guide for the clinical documentation requirements.

 Where Medicare Advantage shifted the curve

-Medicare Advantage deserves separate treatment in any 2026 denial benchmark because its behavior has diverged sharply from traditional Medicare and commercial plans.
+Medicare Advantage warrants separate treatment in a 2026 benchmark because its behavior has diverged sharply from traditional Medicare and commercial plans.

-Traditional Medicare processes claims under a relatively predictable set of rules with mandatory timely filing windows, established prior authorization requirements, and an appeals process governed by federal regulation.
-Medicare Advantage plans operate under different rules because they are administered by private insurers who have contracted with CMS to deliver the Medicare benefit.
-Those insurers can design their own prior authorization requirements, their own medical-necessity criteria, and their own appeals procedures — subject to CMS oversight that has historically been light.
+Traditional Medicare processes claims under a fairly predictable rule set: mandatory timely filing windows, established prior authorization requirements, and an appeals process governed by federal regulation.
+Medicare Advantage plans run on different rules because private insurers administer them under contract with CMS to deliver the Medicare benefit.
+Those insurers set their own prior authorization requirements, medical-necessity criteria, and appeals procedures, subject to CMS oversight that has historically been light.

-The result is a prior authorization environment that has grown steadily more restrictive.
-KFF reported that Medicare Advantage insurers made nearly 53 million prior authorization determinations in 2024.
-Experian found that MA denial rates spiked 4.8 percent year over year — the steepest increase of any payer category — and that MA denials now top 17 percent, more than double traditional Medicare's denial rate.
-MDaudit's analysis found that the average denied amount for a Medicare Advantage-related claim rose 22.4 percent to approximately $1,000 between 2024 and 2025.
+The result is a steadily more restrictive prior authorization environment.
+KFF reported Medicare Advantage insurers made nearly 53 million prior authorization determinations in 2024.
+Experian found MA denial rates spiked 4.8 percent year over year, the steepest increase of any payer category, and that MA denials now top 17 percent, more than double traditional Medicare.
+MDaudit found the average denied amount for a Medicare Advantage-related claim rose 22.4 percent to approximately $1,000 between 2024 and 2025.

-Specialty exposure to Medicare Advantage varies significantly with patient demographics.
-Practices with a Medicare-age patient mix — orthopedics, cardiology, podiatry, primary care, anesthesia for surgical specialties — carry the highest MA exposure.
-Behavioral health practices serving elderly populations face a distinctive combination of high MA volume and high inherent denial rates.
-Chiropractic Medicare revenue is already complex because of the active-versus-maintenance distinction; adding MA plan variance on top of that creates denial management work that requires tracking each plan's specific rules separately.
+Specialty exposure to Medicare Advantage varies with patient demographics.
+Practices with a Medicare-age mix (orthopedics, cardiology, podiatry, primary care, anesthesia for surgical specialties) carry the highest MA exposure.
+Behavioral health practices serving elderly populations face both high MA volume and high inherent denial rates.
+Chiropractic Medicare revenue is already complex from the active-versus-maintenance distinction, and MA plan variance on top forces tracking each plan's specific rules separately.

-Several payer-level patterns have characterized the MA denial spike.
-Prior authorization requirements have expanded into service categories previously exempt — advanced imaging, specialty referrals, and outpatient procedures in particular.
-Medical-necessity denial criteria have tightened, and the documentation volume required to support an appeal has increased.
-Concurrent review requirements for inpatient admissions have become more aggressive, with step-down denials generating significant administrative burden.
+The MA denial spike has shown several payer-level patterns.
+Prior authorization has expanded into previously exempt categories, especially advanced imaging, specialty referrals, and outpatient procedures.
+Medical-necessity criteria have tightened, and the documentation needed to support an appeal has grown.
+Concurrent review for inpatient admissions has become more aggressive, with step-down denials generating significant administrative burden.

-The practical response for a billing company managing a high-MA practice book is treating MA prior authorizations with the same rigor as commercial managed care rather than assuming the Medicare-familiarity heuristic applies.
-Tracking MA-specific denial patterns separately from both commercial and traditional Medicare gives the data needed to identify which MA plans drive disproportionate denial volume, which is the starting point for contract negotiation conversations.
+For a billing company managing a high-MA book, the response is treating MA prior authorizations with the same rigor as commercial managed care, not assuming the Medicare-familiarity heuristic applies.
+Tracking MA-specific denial patterns separately from commercial and traditional Medicare identifies which MA plans drive disproportionate denial volume, the starting point for contract negotiation.

 Top CARC codes driving denials in 2026

-These are the codes that account for the majority of denial volume across specialties, based on X12 code utilization data, payer clearinghouse reporting, and specialty billing analyses.
-Each code pairs with a two-letter Group Code that determines the responsible party and the correct next action.
+These codes account for the majority of denial volume across specialties, based on X12 code utilization data, payer clearinghouse reporting, and specialty billing analyses.
+Each pairs with a two-letter Group Code that sets the responsible party and the correct next action.
 The X12 maintained code list is the authoritative source; the interpretations below reflect standard industry practice.

 | CARC | Group Code | Plain English | Specialty Exposure | First Action |